kjellm/kjellm.github.com/event.markdown

 #### The basics

-At the root there is the Event Store.
-The Event Store holds Event
-Streams: One Event Strem per persisted Aggregate.

-Note: The event store I have implemented here holds the streams purely in memory, but I hope that it is easy to imagine how it can be turned into a store that uses files or a proper database as a backend.
+At the root of event sourcing are the *event store*.
+The event store holds *event streams*: One event stream per persisted *aggregate*.
+The store have no knowledge of the aggregates themselves apart from their IDs.[^in-memory-event-store]

 ``` ruby
 class EventStore < BaseObject